VirtualMe64/Clipboard-History-Mod/README.md

-# Clipboard-History-Mod
+# PB2-Clipboard-History-Mod
-Mod for Poly Bridge 2 adding a clipboard history
+A mod for Poly Bridge 2 which adds a clipboard history